top of page

 Hours | 11:00–18:00 (Open every day during the exhibition period)

-Simon Patterson (b.
-1967) has been active in London since the 1980s as a member of the Young British Artists, and has attracted attention as a significant conceptual artist who replaces existing systems of classification and signs.
+Simon Patterson has been active in London since the 1980s as a member of the Young British Artists, and has gained recognition as a significant conceptual artist who reconfigures existing systems of classification and signs.
+This exhibition presents works Patterson produced from the 1990s through the 2000s.

-Junryo Yokoyama (b.
-1982), Daigo Omura (b.
-1984), Shota Hanaki (b.
-1988), and Hinata Ogawa (b.
-2000) will each present newly produced works.
+Junsuke Yokoyama, Daigo Omura, Shota Hanaki, and Hinata Ogawa will each present newly produced works.

 As the French anthropologist Claude Lévi-Strauss suggested, culture always has both a front and a back.
 Behind what we see lies a network of relations that often escapes conscious awareness.